Cataract surgery is a straightforward outpatient procedure, typically lasting between 10 to 15 minutes.

 It’s possible to carry out cataract surgery on someone with glaucoma but again, there’s a higher risk of complications.

-In addition, some types of intraocular lens (IOLs) may not be suitable if you have advanced glaucoma as it can cause issues like sensitivity to glare.
+In addition, some types of intraocular lenses (IOLs) may not be suitable if you have advanced glaucoma as they can cause issues like sensitivity to glare.

 They often have to be more cautious while in recovery.
 And if complications do develop, this can obviously slow down recovery even further.

 Fortunately, the majority of serious complications can be treated quickly and easily before they advance with medication or corrective surgery.

 Is There an Age Limit for Cataract Surgery?

 Although recovery varies according to different ages, that doesn’t mean older people will always take longer to heal than younger.

 It depends on the individual as everyone’s bodies heal at different rates.
 That’s why age isn’t necessarily the factor that will affect the outcome of your surgery.

 In fact, the oldest cataract surgery patient had the operation at 109 years old – and it was successful.